Playing with Repetitions in Data Words Using Energy Games: Decidability of single-sided [ ⟙,← ]

-We consider games where \env has only Boolean variables while \sys player has data variables.
+\review{We consider games where the formula specifying the winning condition only uses Boolean variables belonging to \env while it can use data variables belonging to \sys.
+Boolean variables can be simulated by data variables --- for every Boolean variable $q$, we can have two data variables $x_{q},y_{q}$.
+The Boolean variable $q$ will be true at a position if $x_{q}$ and $y_{q}$ are assigned the same value at that position.
+Otherwise, $q$ will be false.
+Hence, the formula specifying the winning condition can also use Boolean variables belonging to \sys without loss of generality.
 We call this the single-sided \pmainlogic[$\top$, $\leftarrow$] games and show that winning strategy existence problem is decidable.
+We should remark that the decidability result of this section is subsumed by the one in Section~\ref{dec-singlesided-nestedpast}.
+However, we prefer to retain this section since Section~\ref{dec-singlesided-nestedpast} is technically more tedious.
+The underlying intuitions used in both sections can be more easily explained here without getting buried in technical details.}

-The main concept we use for decidability is a symbolic representation of models, introduced in \cite{DDG2012}.
+The main concept we use for decidability is a symbolic representation of models, introduced in~\cite{DDG2012}.
 The building blocks of the symbolic representation are \emph{frames}, which we adapt here.
 We finally show effective reductions between single-sided \pmainlogic[$\top$, $\leftarrow$] games and single-sided VASS games.
 This implies decidability of single-sided \pmainlogic[$\top$, $\leftarrow$] games.
 From Proposition~\ref{prop:disequalityRemoval}, it suffices to show effective reductions between single-sided \pmainlogic[$\top$, $\oblieqlocal$, $\leftarrow$] games and single-sided VASS games.